react-native-device-info/react-native-device-info/README.md

 ### getHost()

 Gets the hostname for android and windows device.
-Note: Provides full system name in case of windows device.
+Note: Provides full system name in case of windows devices.

 #### Examples